tbadams45/tbadams45.github.io/_posts/2016-07-02-friendship-in-proverbs.md

 ## Flattery, honesty, and counsel

-> "A lying tongue hates those it hurts, and a flaterring mouth works ruin."
+> "A lying tongue hates those it hurts, and a flattering mouth works ruin."
 26:28

 > "Better is open rebuke than hidden love" 27:5